 - From the Resource Locations page, click Add Resource Location.

-- Select the hypervisor or cloud in which the machine resides and with which the agent will communicate.
+- If you are preparing a machine to be a connector, select the hypervisor or cloud in which the machine resides and with which the agent will communicate.
 Click Next.

 - Select the machine operating system and bitness (32-bit or 64-bit), if applicable, and click Download Agent.
 When prompted, save the agent package to your computer.